5 Things to Look Out for When It Comes to Your Child’s Eating Habits

 How screens disrupt eating habits:

-• Blunted hunger and fullness cues: Children distracted by screens may eat past fullness or fail to recognise hunger.
+• Disrupted hunger and fullness cues: When children are focused on a screen, they may eat past fullness or fail to recognise hunger.
+Learning to listen to these internal signals is an essential early skill.

 Making mealtimes more screen-friendly (without going cold turkey):